LtAirman/ChargeFieldTopics/README.md

 following Miles Mathis' ideas. http://milesmathis.com/index.html

-This was Cr6's idea.
-Please pardon my interpretations, etc.
+This project was Cr6's idea.
+He's also responsible for following Miles Mathis' atomic model and creating the Slotlayout diagram this project heavily relies on.

+There's at least one 10 year old charge field "Atom Viewer" out there, Nevyn's object oriented, way sophisticated javaScript code.
+I think I'm ready to try and figure it out... .

-I'm still new at this, plenty of mistakes to call my own.
+I'm still new at this, please pardon my interpretations and mistakes.

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you'd like to change.